xiangyu-liu/PG4LQR/README.md

 - epoch: total number of training iterations
 - r: the smoothing parameter
 - natural: adding this argument means using natural policy gradient (gradient descent as default)

+Currently, the single-process version is more efficient.
+You can just ignore parallel version